aitgcodes/litesoph-wiki/source/about_LITESOPH.rst

     Note: Before installing this engine, see `GPAW <https://wiki.fysik.dtu.dk/gpaw/index.html>`_  and its installation instruction  for details.

-`Octopus <https://octopus-code.org/wiki/Main_Page>`_ (version 11.4) is a scientific program aimed at the ab initio virtual experimentation on a hopefully ever-increasing range of system types.
+`Octopus <https://octopus-code.org/wiki/Main_Page>`_ (version 11.4) is a scientific program aimed at ab initio virtual experimentation on a hopefully ever-increasing range of system types.
 Electrons are described quantum-mechanically within density-functional theory (DFT), in its time-dependent form (TDDFT) when doing simulations in time.
 Nuclei are described classically as point particles.
 Electron-nucleus interaction is described within the pseudopotential approximation.

 For optimal execution performance, Octopus is parallelized using MPI and OpenMP and can scale to tens of thousands of processors.
 It also has support for graphical processing units (GPUs) through OpenCL and CUDA.

 Octopus is free software, released under the GPL license, so you are free to download it, use it and modify it.
-Before installing this engine, see `Octopus <https://octopus-code.org/wiki/Main_Page>`_  and its Installation Instruction for details.
+Before installing this engine, see `Octopus <https://octopus-code.org/documentation/14/>`_  and its installation instructions for details.

 `NWChem <https://nwchemgit.github.io/>`_ (version 7.0.0 or later) aims to provide its users with computational chemistry tools that are scalable both in their ability to treat large scientific computational chemistry problems efficiently and in their use of available parallel computing resources from high-performance parallel supercomputers to conventional workstation clusters.
 NWChem software can handle: